Santhosh071/ai_agent/README.md

 # AI Agent CLI for SQL Querying with Gemini LLM

 This project implements a command-line AI agent that allows users to interact with an SQLite database through natural language questions.
-It uses Google’s Gemini Flash large language model (LLM) to convert user questions into SQL queries, executes them on a local SQLite database, and returns formatted results.
+It uses Google's Gemini Flash large language model (LLM) to convert user questions into SQL queries, executes them on a local SQLite database, and returns formatted results.

----

 ## Overview